-Pence starts Middle East tour in Egypt, pledges 'shoulder-to-shoulder' support
+Pence tells Egypt's Sisi that U.S. still backs two-state solution

 Many people in Jordan are descendants of Palestinian refugees whose families left after the creation of Israel in 1948.

-Pence, whose wife, Karen, is accompanying him, will end his trip in Israel, where he will be warmly welcomed in the aftermath of Trump’s decision.
-He plans to meet with Israeli Prime Minister Benjamin Netanyahu, address the Israeli legislature and visit the Western Wall.
+Pence will end his trip in Israel, where he will be warmly welcomed in the aftermath of Trump’s decision.
+He plans to meet Prime Minister Benjamin Netanyahu, address the Israeli legislature and visit the Western Wall.

 Pence is not scheduled to meet Palestinian leaders.
 They were incensed by Trump’s decision on Jerusalem, which upended the longstanding U.S. position that negotiations between Israel and the Palestinians must determine the city’s status.